Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: INTRODUCTION

-The impossibility of measuring jointly certain pairs of observables is an intriguing non-classical feature of quantum theory and another fundamental no-go theorem in the context of quantum measurement.
+The impossibility of jointly measuring certain pairs of observables is an intriguing non-classical feature of quantum theory and another fundamental no-go theorem in the context of quantum measurement.
 It follows that for two non-commuting observables to be jointly measurable, it is necessary that both of them are unsharp.
-Hence, there exists a trade-off between the degrees of non-commutativity and sharpness within the set of jointly measurable pairs of observables \cite{unsharp1, unsharp2, unsharp5}.
-Later the joint measurability of pairs of qubit observables is analysed to study a trade-off between the degrees of joint measurability, sharpness and another quantity called biasedness \cite{Stano, bias, bias2}.
-A two outcome experiment would be regarded as biased if one of the outcomes turned out to be preferred, whatever the preparation.\\
+Hence, there exists a trade-off between the degrees of non-commutativity and sharpness within the set of jointly measurable pairs of observables \cite{unsharp2,unsharp1,unsharp5}.
+Later the joint measurability of pairs of qubit observables is analysed to study a trade-off between the degrees of joint measurability, sharpness and another quantity called biasedness \cite{Stano,bias,bias2}.
+A two outcome experiment would be regarded as biased if one of the outcomes turned out to be preferred, whatever the preparation.

 It was known that unsharpness of measurement reduces the possibility of observing quantum features.
+Apart from LGI, another two necessary conditions for testing MR, namely, Wigner's form of the Leggett-Garg inequality (WLGI) \cite{Saha} and no signalling in time (NSIT) condition \cite{Kofler} have been proposed.
+One important point to be stressed here is that the NSIT condition was previously proposed as quantum witness in \cite{qwitness1}.
+Furthermore, an upper bound for possible violations of quantum witness equality due to quantum mechanics was derived and the quantum witness for precessing spin system was calculated \cite{qwitness2}.
+In the context of MR, POVMs has been introduced in the earlier works in association with emergence of classicality \cite{Kofler'2008,Saha,Mal-Majumdar,largelgi'2016}.
+In all these works it has been shown that the magnitudes of QM violations of all the three necessary conditions of MR decrease with decreasing precision of measurements \cite{Kofler'2008} or decreasing values of sharpness parameter, i.e., increasing unsharpness of the measurement \cite{Saha,Mal-Majumdar,largelgi'2016}.

-In a recent work \cite{new} trade-off between sharpness and biasedness has been explored by showing how biasedness of a measurement counters the effect of unsharpness in demonstrating violation of local realism and MR as well for relevant systems with minimal dimension .\\
+In a recent work \cite{new} trade-off between sharpness and biasedness of dichotomic measurements has been explored by showing how biasedness of a measurement counters the effect of unsharpness in demonstrating violation of local realism and MR as well for relevant systems with minimal dimension.
+In another work \cite{pan} it is shown that there exists a particular biased POVM and initial single qubit state for which violation of all the necessary conditions of MR persists for any nonzero value of the sharpness parameter.

-The task of extending measures of sharpness and biasedness to arbitrary Hilbert spaces is not entirely trivial due to ambiguity and the fact that the 2-dimensional case is too simple to reveal relevant features.
-In this work we generalise the notion sharpness and biasedness measure for multilevel systems and investigate a trade-off between sharpness and biasedness for such systems in the context of the quantum mechanical (QM) violation of MR. \\
+For probing violation of MR it is desired to consider systems with large quantum number like spin, large mass or large number of particles.
+Therefore it is required to extend the notion of sharpness and biasedness measure to arbitrary dimensional systems.
+This characterization is not entirely trivial due to ambiguity and the fact that the 2-dimensional case is too simple to reveal many relevant features.